gusrodriguezalo/ingeegus/README.md

 ⚡ I'm Gustavo Adolfo Rodríguez Alonso, from Colombia.
 I am a system enginieer, freelance and moodle administrator with interests in e-learning, linux, web design, Python and computer security.

 🔭 I’m currently working on Universidad Nacional Abierta y a Distancia - UNAD

-💬 Ask me about anything related to online training in Spain, which is what I do for a living.

 📫 You can reach me through: